Ruslan-Skira/algorithms_datastructures/ALGORITHM_TRAINING_OVERVIEW.md

 # Algorithm Training Package - Complete Interview Preparation

-This repository contains comprehensive training materials for mastering two fundamental algorithm categories that frequently appear in technical interviews.
+This repository contains comprehensive training materials for mastering three fundamental algorithm categories that frequently appear in *All three training packages are designed to be completed in 6-12 weeks depending on your pace and prior experience.*echnical interviews.

 ## 📦 Training Packages